ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-common.md

 ### Generating and Displaying Multiple Images

+> Note: This is a continuation from the previous section.

 5. Set the following controls on the Generation Example GSE VI and leave all other values at their defaults.
     > Note: VI controls and indicators can be reset to default values by clicking on the **Edit** menu and selecting the **Reinitialize Values to Default** option.